maxonline/KotlinMultiplatformPlayground/README.md

 ## Structure
 * **Server** (see [/jvm](jvm/))

-   Javalin websocket server that also serves the static js code and assets from the client build.
+   Javalin websocket game server that also serves the static js code and assets from the client build.
 * **Client** (see [/js](js/))

-   Game base that uses Kudens and generates js code from Kotlin.
+   Game client that uses the game lib Kudens.
+Generates js code from Kotlin.
 * **Common** (see [/common](common/))

-   Shared code containing server-client message data classes and to/from byteArray functions using Kotlinx-io.
+   Shared code containing a custom server-client message protocol using Kotlinx-io.

 ## Build
 You can build and run the application from the root directory: